Rhezagitgut/Data_karyawan_perusahaan/README.md

-# Python CRUD Application for [Data Karyawan Perusahaan]
+# Python CRUD Application for [Data Personel Polsek Plaju]

-A comprehensive Python application for managing [Data Karyawan] data with Create, Read, Update, and Delete (CRUD) operations.
+A comprehensive Python application for managing [Data Personel Polsek Plaju] data with Create, Read, Update, and Delete (CRUD) operations.

 ## Business Understanding

-This project caters to the [Industry/Business Domain] industry, specifically addressing the need to manage [Data Entity] data efficiently.
-[Data Entity] plays a crucial role in [Explain the importance of data entity in business processes].
+This project caters to the [Plaju Sector Police] specifically addressing the need to manage [Police Personnel] data efficiently.
+[Police Personnel] plays a crucial role in [Law Enforcement in Plaju Police Sector].

 **Benefits:**